-Eldreth Law Firm, PC was contacted by an heir who was concerned that her brother had been appointed as Administrator for their mother’s estate without her consent or knowledge.
+Eldreth Law Firm, PLLC was contacted by an heir who was concerned that her brother had been appointed as Administrator for their mother’s estate without her consent or knowledge.
 She informed us that her brother is a convicted felon and did not believe he had the right to serve as an Administrator.

 After thoroughly investigated the estate matter we found that her brother was properly appointed as Administrator for the estate by the Clerk of Court.
 Pursuant to North Carolina law if no heir has applied to administer the estate within ninety days from the date of the decedent’s death, it is assumed that they have no interest in applying, at which time any interested party may apply for an appointment without the consent of the other heirs.
 This is typically referred to as “implied renunciation.”
 In this case, the brother applied to be the Administrator of the estate before the Clerk of Court for more than six months from the date of the decedent’s death.